axcochrane/bank_tech_test/README.md

 * Printer - responsible for outputting historical transactions in an easy to consume way.
 Methods: print_statement

 As a client
+So I can manage my money
+I would like to be able to create a bank account

+As a client
 So I can save my money
 I would like to be able to deposit funds into my account